-Not long ago we met a product manager at a European automobile parts manufacturer who had just had a product proposal turned down by the Management Review Committee.
+Not long ago I worked with a product manager at a European automobile parts manufacturer who had just had a product proposal turned down by the Management Review Committee.
 One especially vocal reviewer, the Financial Controller, delivered comments like these at the review.

-While other members of the group simply asked questions and probed, the Controller offered judgment.
-Those words, from that source, no doubt undermined case credibility with the rest of the Committee.
+While other members of the group simply asked questions and probed, the Controller offered skeptical judgment.
+Those skeptical words, from that source, no doubt undermined business case credibility with the rest of the Committee.
 The Controller, in other words, played the “business case critic” role effectively.
-After a short final discussion, the VP who chaired the Committe delivered the verdict:
+After a short discussion, the VP who chaired the Committee delivered the verdict:

-The business case does not convince us that we are really going to see the results you project.
+“Your business case does not convince us that we will in fact see the results you predict.”

-The product manager asked me: “Where’s the problem?
+The product manager asked me: “Where is the problem?
 Was it a weak case?
 Did I fail to communicate effectively?
-Or did unfair criticism shoot me down?
+On the other hand, did unfair criticism shoot me down?

-Getting answers was important because his second chance presentation was coming in three weeks.
+Getting answers was important because his “second-chance” presentation was coming in three weeks.
 The product manager’s best course now was not to re-write the business case.
 Instead, the best move now was to anticipate each kind of attack—just like the Chess Master who expects opponents to make the best possible moves.
-In fact, by addressing each of the Controller’s comments, we could deal with all three issues at the same time: content, communication, and criticism.
+In fact, by addressing the Controller’s comments, we dealt with all three issues at the same time: content, communication, and criticism.

 Criticism 1: You Left Out Important Cost Items

 We met with the Controller himself to redesign the cost model for the case.
-This does not mean going through all the costing analysis calculations, but instead, to agree with the critic on which cost categories belong in the case, which do not, and how to summarize the rules for including or excluding cost items.
+Our purpose at this meeting was not to re-visit the costing analysis calculations, but instead, to agree with the critic on which cost categories belong in the case, which do not, and how to summarize the rules for including or excluding cost items.
 The purpose, in other words, was to affirm agreement on “costing” principles and cost model validity.
-The Controller asked for several adjustments to the draft cost model we presented him, and then agreed—two weeks before the next review–that the model covered every relevant cost category.
+The Controller asked for several adjustments to the draft cost model we presented him, and then agreed—two weeks before the next review—that the cost model for this case includes every relevant cost category.

-It is always good practice to agree on case design elements with your reviewers or stakeholders before you build the case rather than after.
+It is always good practice to agree on case design elements with your reviewers or stakeholders before you build the case and not after.
 Here, the business case critic himself contributed to cost model design.
 This approach leaves very little room for critical surprises on the next review day.

 Criticism 2: Your Case Depends On Soft Benefits

-Try using the term “soft benefits” during a case review, and just watch the room temperature drop.
-The term has a way of cooling off support for the case.
-“Soft” implies that benefits are either unlikely or that the no one knows how to assign financial value to them.
-Some people, in fact argue that only “hard” benefits such as cost savings and increased revenues belong in the financial case.
-A better view, I think, is that any contribution to an important business objective is a benefit and belongs in the case.
-You can indeed assign financial value to many “soft” benefits, if case builder and reviewers alike have the same benefits strategy.
+Try using the term “soft benefits” during a business case review, and just watch the room temperature drop.
+The term “soft benefits” has a way of cooling off support for the case.
+The word “soft” implies that benefits are either unlikely or that the no one knows how to assign financial value to them.
+Some people, in fact, argue that only “hard” benefits such as “cost savings” and “increased revenues” belong in the financial case.

-The product manager’s proposal for product design would very likely contribute to improved customer satisfaction, an important business objective.
+The product manager’s proposal for product design would very likely improve customer satisfaction KPIs, an important business goal.
 The Controller had objected especially to the estimated financial value for that benefit.
 We sat down with him, again, and went through our strategy for benefits:

 - No question about it, higher customer satisfaction is a high-priority goal in the company’s marketing strategy.

 - Yes, we can measure design improvements (the action) and customer satisfaction (the goal) in tangible terms.
-Evidence for customer satisfaction came from customer surveys, repeat business rates, and customer referrals.
+Evidence for customer satisfaction comes from customer surveys, repeat business rates, and customer referrals.

 Make Soft Benefits Tangible, Assign Value

-At this point, the Controller found himself affirming that the contribution to customer satisfaction was important and it had value.
+At this point, the Controller found himself affirming that the contribution to customer satisfaction had significant value.
 The only question remaining was the size of the projected financial benefit.
-There is not a single tactic for sizing cash flow benefits, but in this case we assumed that improved customer satisfaction could improve the repeat business rate by at least 10%, and the value of that was easily quantified.
-There would probably also be improvements in new business sales and lower warranty service costs, but in we took a cautious approach, using only the financial estimate that was more certain, a conservative estimate for improved repeat business.
+There is not a single tactic for sizing cash flow benefits, but here we assumed that higher customer satisfaction would improve the repeat business rate by at least 10%, and the value of that impact was easy to quantify.
+There would probably also be improvements in new business sales and lower warranty service costs, but in this case, we took a cautious approach, using only the financial estimate that was more certain, a conservative estimate for improved repeat business.

 The operative case-building principle in this instance is to make sure that stakeholders, critics, and supporters, alike, understand and agree on the case “benefits rationale” well before the case review.
-The case builder achieves this understanding and agreement in stages, establishing first the benefit’s legitimacy first and the financial value second.
-If you wait until the case review itself, you have a difficult sell on your hands.
-(For more on the role of soft benefits or intangibles in the case, see the ebook Business Case Essentials.)
+The case builder achieves this understanding and agreement in stages, establishing first the benefit’s legitimacy, and secondly, the benefit’s financial value.
+If you wait until the case review itself, you have a difficult “sell” on your hands.
+(For more on the role of soft benefits or intangibles in the case, see the eBook Business Case Essentials.)

 Criticism 3: Your Results Stand On Risky Assumptions

 The business case predicts the future, after all, and case results will always come with some uncertainty.
-You cannot banish all uncertainty, but you can minimize it and measure very precisely what remains.
+You cannot banish all uncertainty, but you can lower risk and measure very precisely what remains.

-The Controller had a much higher comfort level after we “re-positioned” the case analysis for him.
-Case results should not appear as predictions from a “black box” forecasting system.
-Instead, reviewers should see it this way:
+The Controller had a higher comfort level after we “re-positioned” the case analysis for him.
+Case results should not seem as predictions from a “black box” forecasting system.
+Instead, reviewers should “position” predictions in this way:

 - The case builder has drawn one or more scenarios showing how the future might work out.

-- Each scenario’s predicted results stand on a number of assumptions.
-These include such things as future prices, labor needs, and business volume.
+- Each scenario’s predicted results stand on multiple assumptions.
+These include assumptions about such things as future prices, labor needs, and business volume.

 - If the assumptions hold, then the projected results will follow.

-The case builder’s goal, then, should be to bring uncertainty about case results to a minimum.
+The case builder’s goal, then, is to bring uncertainty about case results to a minimum.
 Then, measure very precisely the remaining risk.
-The best approaches for doing so are statistical risk and sensitivity analysis for the important assumptions underlying these results (see the online article Business Case Risk).
+The best approaches for doing so are a statistical risk and sensitivity analysis for the important assumptions underlying these results (for more on minimizing and measuring risk, see Business Case Risk).

-The Controller therefore reviewed each of the major assumptions in the case.
+The Controller, therefore, reviewed each significant assumption for the case.
 Following that review, he was ready to accept confidence interval statements for important financial metrics.
 Note that in general, interval estimates are nearly always more acceptable than point estimates for net cash flow, NPV, IRR, and ROI.
-After risk analysis we could say the following.
+After the risk analysis, we could say the following.

 We cannot predict the 5-year ROI with 100% certainty, but we are 90% confident that ROI will be between 143% and 190%.